Skip to content

 Who is AnDY?

-- The Anxiety and Depression in Young People Research Unit, based at the University of Reading.
+- The Anxiety and Depression in children and Young People Research Clinic, based at the University of Reading.
 Find out about our history.

 What do you do?

-- We are a team of Clinical Psychologists and Clinical Researchers.
+- We are a team of Clinical Psychologists, psychological practitioners, and Clinical Researchers.
 We conduct research into the development and treatment of these disorders.
 We also offer assessments and treatment for children and young people who are experiencing difficulties with anxiety or depression.
 Our research directly informs the treatments we deliver to make sure we are providing the best and most up-to-date treatments that we can.